 - 13.23 Where a school exercises the community power facility and the school already operates an independent bank account for its budget share, it shall open a separate independent bank account for transactions relating to community facilities.
-Where a school exercises the community power facility and the school uses the authority's banking facilities account for its budget share, it shall either open an independent bank account for transactions relating to community facilities or use the authority's banking facilities but ensure that all transactions are kept separate from budget share transactions. - 13.24 Any independent bank account relating to community facilities expenditure can be in the name of the school or jointly in the name of the school and North Tyneside Council, and must be opened with one of the banks listed in paragraph 3.5.1 of the main scheme. - 43.25 Governing Bodies are reminded that they may borrow money from an external source only with the written permission of the Secretary of State.
-The Chief Finance Officer must be notified in writing of a school's intent to seek such permission at least ten working days before a request is made to the Secretary of State.
+Where a school exercises the community power facility and the school uses the authority's banking facilities account for its budget share, it shall either open an independent bank account for transactions relating to community facilities or use the authority's banking facilities but ensure that all transactions are kept separate from budget share transactions. - 13.24 Any independent bank account relating to community facilities expenditure can be in the name of the school or jointly in the name of the school and North Tyneside Council and must be opened with one of the banks listed in paragraph 3.5.1 of the main scheme.